rramoscabral/AZ-400---Training---Microsoft-Azure-DevOps-Solutions/Exam.md

 **Microsoft Certified: DevOps Engineer Expert**

-The certification consists of only one exam.
-This exam measures your ability to accomplish the following technical tasks: develop an instrumentation strategy, develop a Site Reliability Engineering (SRE) strategy, develop a security and compliance plan, manage source control, facilitate communication and collaboration, define and implement continuous integration, define and implement a continuous delivery and release management strategy.
+The certification consists on **two** exams.
+The Az-400 exam measures your ability to accomplish the following technical tasks: develop an instrumentation strategy, develop a Site Reliability Engineering (SRE) strategy, develop a security and compliance plan, manage source control, facilitate communication and collaboration, define and implement continuous integration, define and implement a continuous delivery and release management strategy.

 <br/>